Scale-free localization and PT symmetry breaking from local non-Hermiticity

+\textit{$PT$ breaking criterion under OBC}.
+Furthermore, we find that $PT$ breaking associated with the scale-free modes, referred to as continuous-spectrum $PT$ breaking, has an unexpected interplay with boundary conditions.
+It turns out that the continuous-spectrum $PT$ breaking due to boundary non-Hermiticity occurs under PBC if the perturbation is strong enough~\cite{supplemental}.
+In sharp contrast, we find that, under OBC, the (unperturbed) band structure dictates the $PT$ breaking.

-\textit{PT breaking criterion under OBC}.---The OBC case is more subtle.
-We state the conclusion first: For an open chain with band structure given by $\{E_n(k)\}$ (single or multiple band) in momentum space, \textit{the PT symmetry breaking (of continuous spectrum) can only take place at energies with more than one pair of equal-energy points.} For instance, PT breaking can occur for the system with the red band curve in Fig.~\ref{fig:PTbreaking_OBC} (c) in the shadowed energy window, where four equal-energy points exist; while it is prohibited for the blue band curve as only two equal energy points exist.
+We state the conclusion first: For an open chain with band structure given by $\{E_n(k)\}$ (single or multiple band) in momentum space, the $PT$ symmetry breaking (of continuous spectrum) arising from boundary non-Hermiticity can only take place at energies with more than one pair of equal-energy points.
+For instance, $PT$ breaking can occur for the system with the red band curve in Fig.~\ref{fig:PTbreaking_OBC} (c) in the shadowed energy window, where four equal-energy points exist, while it is prohibited for the blue band curve, as only two equal-energy points exist.

 We demonstrate the mechanism in the following by assuming the single band, though extension to multi-band cases is straightforward.
-The physics can be understood by investigating the formation of EPs during PT breaking, which requires the coalescence of at least two eigen-energies.
+The physics can be understood by investigating the formation of EPs during $PT$ breaking, which requires the coalescence of at least two eigen-energies, see Fig.~\ref{fig:spectrum}.
 The eigenvalue is still real-valued at EP, so that it can be captured by the band structure $E(k)$, where the value of $k$ is determined by the local perturbation and boundary condition.
 Due to the energy degeneracy at EP, the band structure at $E(k)=\varepsilon_{\text{EP}}$ should be able to hold at least two eigenmodes, such that they develop a Jordan block at EP.
 The eigenstates under OBC are standing waves composed of forward and backward plane wave, i.e., for a given energy $\varepsilon$, $\psi_{\text{OBC}}(x)\sim c_1 e^{ik_1 x}+c_2 e^{-ik_2 x}$ with $E(k_1)=E(-k_2)=\varepsilon$.
 Thus, only one OBC eigenmode can be constructed from two real solutions of the equation $E(k)=\varepsilon$, which manifests as the absence of eigenvalue degeneracy (e.g., see the spectrum for $t_2<t_1/4$ in Fig.~\ref{fig:spectrum}).
-Therefore, EP can never exist at an energy with only one pair of equal energy points, where only one eigenmode is allowed.
-In contrast, in the presence of more than one pair of equal energy points, at least two eigenstates of the same energy exist, which enables EP formation.
+Therefore, EP can never exist at an energy with only one pair of equal-energy points, where only one eigenmode is allowed.
+In contrast, in the presence of more than one pair of equal-energy points, at least two eigenstates of the same energy exist, which enables EP formation.